Reduced Tate-Shafarevich group: Introduction

+of $X_j, Y_j$ follows from homological projective duality for categorical joins developed in \cite{KP}.
+If $\Phi_{\cP_j}$ are $S_j$-linear, then by \pref{thm:INTRO1} we would obtain an alternative proof of \pref{thm:INTRO3} for Inoue varieties.
+Hence it is interesting to see whether the Fourier--Mukai kernels $\cP_j$ are supported on the fiber products $X_j \times_{S_j} Y_j$ so that $\Phi_{\cP_j}$ become $S_j$-linear.

+\begin{remark} Throughout the paper, we invoke many results from \cite{Cal}.
+As mentioned above, the proof of \cite[Proposition 4.2.2]{Cal} seems incomplete.
+However, it was used only once in the proof of \cite[Theorem 4.5.2]{Cal} to show that the $k$-th twisted power $f^k$ of a smooth elliptic fibration $f \colon X \to S$ has the same relative Jacobian as $f$.
+There the usage of \cite[Proposition 4.2.2]{Cal} is not crucial, as the claim immediately follows from \cite[Proposition 4.2.3]{Cal}.
+Moreover, the author explicitly constructed the $S$-isomorphism $J_X \to J_{X^k}$ there in terms of the cut-and-reglue procedure in \cite[Section 4.5]{Cal}. \end{remark}

 \begin{notations} Throughout the paper, all $\bC$-varieties are integral separated scheme of finite type over $\bC$.
-Via Serre's GAGA theorem we will go back and forth from the algebraic to analytic categories for smooth proper $\bC$-varieties, abusing notations without much comments.
-For any morphism $\pi \colon X \to S$ of nonsingular $\bC$-varieties, we consider the canonical $S$-linear structure on $D^b(X) \simeq \perf(X)$ given by the action
+Via Serre's GAGA theorem we sometimes go from the algebraic to analytic categories for proper $\bC$-varieties.
+For any morphism $f \colon X \to S$ of smooth $\bC$-varieties, we consider the canonical $S$-linear structure on $D^b(X) \simeq \perf(X)$ given by the action